twosigma/waiter/waiter/docs/waiter-design-docs.md

 ### Service data aggregator

-The data aggregator combines the data from Marathon and the router list from ZK to produce the all important mapping from app-id to list of instances available to this particular waiter server.
+The data aggregator combines the data from Marathon and the router list from ZK to produce the all important mapping from app-id to list of instances available to this particular Waiter server.
 That mapping is called `service-id->my-instance->slots` in the code.
 The `service-id->my-instance->slots` map is pushed to the reservation system.

 ## Reservation system